SSWConsulting/SSW.Rules.Content/rules/do-you-know-only-roll-forward/rule.md

 ![Fixing Problems](https://imgs.xkcd.com/comics/fixing_problems.png)

-Rolling back not only negates new features and improvements but also risks reintroducting problems that were previously fixed.
+Rolling back not only negates new features and improvements but also risks reintroducing problems that were previously fixed.
 If rolling backwards become a habit, it can create a cycle of constant reversion, preventing your software from evolving and improving.

 Additionally, rolling backwards may be resource-intensive and disruptive, often causing significant downtime and manual intervention, which can negatively impact business operations.